-1 Semester Course (1⁄2 Credit) This course, designed for highly motivated students, probes, investigates, and surveys the principles and practices of our national, state, and local governments.
-Students will obtain a full and complete understanding of actions and government services that have affected Americans in an historic as well as current perspective.
+This course, designed for highly motivated students, probes, investigates, and surveys the principles and practices of our national, state, and local governments.
+Students will obtain a full and complete understanding of actions and government services that have affected Americans in a historic as well as current perspective.
 Ultimately, one of the major goals of the course is to encourage greater-future political participation and reduce political apathy.
 The collective and politically neutral concept of "We the People," is highlighted throughout our coursework.